rsdoiel/antenna/archives/2024/north_america_2024.43.md

 “Because I knew then what I know now: We're stronger when we stand together with good partners like you,” Biden said.
 “We've seen it in support for the brave people of Ukraine as they defend themselves against Russia's aggression and we see it in our work to support democracy and prosperity across the western Balkans.”

-Golob replied by calling Biden a nickname that has become popular with European leaders.
+Golob addressed Biden with “Dear Joe," a greeting that has become popular with European leaders.

-“Dear Joe, just a couple of words,” he said, in English.
+“Mr. President, dear Joe, just a couple of words,” he said, in English.
 “And that is with little help of true friends, nothing is impossible.
 And I think that's really what our joint effort with the prisoner swap demonstrated to all of the world.
 And let's continue to work in true friendship and with a lot of friends."

 The two also discussed a wide range of issues, the White House said, like energy security and cooperation and events in the Middle East.